 Although a Caesarean is a common and generally safe procedure, it is still serious abdominal surgery and you are likely to feel discomfort at first.
 Keep an eye on the wound for signs of infection, like redness, swelling or discharge.
 A minor wound infection happens in around one in three women who have a C-section.
 Find out more about recovering from a Caesarean.

 After having a baby, you’ll have some vaginal bleeding, rather like a heavy period.
 This is called ‘lochia’ and it’s made up of blood and tissue from the uterus.
 It will happen whether you had a vaginal or Caesarean delivery.
 In the first 24 hours, it will be particularly heavy so make sure you bring plenty of maternity pads to use after the birth.

 As your uterus contracts, you may feel a sort of cramping sensation, particularly when breastfeeding – these are called ‘after-pains’.
 “Most women are aware of a mild ache in their back,” says Dr Beckett.
 “But for some, these pains can feel like severe period pain or early labour contractions.”
-Try taking paracetamol to take the edge off the pains.
+Ask your midwife or healthcare professional for advice on managing the pain.

 First breast milk

 Colostrum is a form of highly nutritious milk that your breasts produce, and a newborn baby’s first food.
 Your body’s production of colostrum actually started towards the end of your pregnancy – but you might not have noticed.
-“You’ll see it after the birth though as your baby’s cries and skin-to-skin contact are very powerful triggers for breastfeeding to start,” says Dr Beckett.
+“You’ll see it after the birth though, as your baby’s cry and skin-to-skin contact are very powerful triggers for breastfeeding to start,” says Dr Beckett.

 Swollen legs and feet